xcheng85/blind75-cpp-golang/golang/design/adapter.md

 closeness: existing old interface
 open: a new interface incompatible with old

+create a way to use the old functionality with a new signature

 ## Ways to implement

 1. Object-based Adaptor through inheritance